Overcoming obstacles to learning — at home and beyond

 We tailor live, online lessons for the most challenged students to help them overcome their obstacles to education.
 The work we do embraces both academic and life skills.
 Their barriers might be mental or physical illness, behavioural issues, or some other challenge that makes them unsuited to, or unsuccessful in, full-time mainstream schooling.
 Understanding each student’s situation allows us to teach at a level and pace that works best for them – and the impact on outcomes for the whole child is astonishing.

 We partner with Schools, Academies, LAs, Councils, Hospitals, PRUs, and other APs.
 We provide a broad curriculum for all exam boards.
-Whether students are with us for a few weeks or a few years, they get what they need at Apricot.

 - Recognise students’ prior learning

 - Recognise individuals’ barriers to learning

 - Prepare for what comes next by becoming creative and critical thinkers

 The ability to learn is underpinned by building trusting relationships and teaching basic skills, knowledge, concepts, and values.
 We promote student responsibility for learning and future success.

 While we have our own intentions for our students, we very much take our cues from clients who know their students’ needs best.
 We, therefore, work collaboratively with our clients to determine both short and long term outcomes for students.

 Our intentions for our students are realised by

 - Encouraging high levels of participation